MolSSI-Education/python_scripting_cms/_episodes/09-git.md

 <img src="../fig/episode09_fig1.png" title="Information flow on GitHub" style="display: block; margin: auto;" />

 ### Forking a repository
 To make your copy of someone else's repository on GitHub, you *fork* their repository.

-Navigate to the GitHub page of the project.
+Find someone else in your class and navigate to the GitHub page of their project.
+If you are working these lessons on your own, use [MolSSI's geometry analysis repository](https://github.com/MolSSI-Education/geometry-analysis-example).
 In the upper right hand button, click the button that says **Fork**.
 This will make a copy of the repository on *your GitHub account*.

 ### Cloning a repository
 Now you need copy the repository on *your GitHub* to your local computer.
 This is called a *clone*.
 Navigate to the GitHub page of *your copy* of the repository on GitHub.
 Click the green button that says Clone or Download.
 Copy the link in the box.